kiryu-victor/kiryu-victor/README.md

 Also, don't worry if in the Spanish section you see that this list is longer: there are some things that don't involve skills by themselve, but knowledge from the matter.
 Let's take the example of 'empresa e iniciativa emprendedora' (should be on the third year but it's not on the list): this module is more about how to keep updated, get ideas and spot great oportunities either when you are your own boss or you are another worker in the line.

 #### First year:
-- HTML, CSS and XML
+- HTML, CSS and XML.
+XML Schema
 - Programming, with Java
 - Development environments (I guess I can translate this to IDEs?)
+  - Debugging.
+Testing with JUnit
+  - Refactoring.
+  - UML.
+I'm getting my way to understand them better with examples and practice cases
 - Basic hardware and commands (both Win and Linux), Windows and Linux permissions...

 #### Second year:
 - Databases
-  - Probably PL/SQL for what I've heard from the teachers
+  - Probably MySQL for what I've heard from the teachers
   - More info to come
 - Access to data
-  - Presumably using Java
   - More info to come
 - Interface development
+  - Using JavaScript for what I've heard recently
   - More info to come
 - English
   - Yes, the very language I'm writing in right now, but as you all know it is ~~almost~~ a MUST

 #### Third year:
 - *Multimedia programming and mobile devices*
-  - *Android Studio with Java and maybe Unity with C#?*
+  - *Android Studio with Java and maybe Unity with C#?
+Also, Kotlin*
   - More info to come
 - *Programming of services and processes*
   - *Multithreading and multiprocess programming, programming using secure techniques...*